Lunarequest/myblog/content/post/self_hosting_part3.md

 tags: [self_hosting, hugo]
 draft: true
 ---

+## Introduction

-hello, hello and welcome back to this series I guess I cheated
+Hello, hello and welcome back to this series I guess I cheated here.
+I may have  been working on multiple stages at the same time so yeah....
+I did make progress tho.